Clifford Chase: Life

 Chase was born in 1958 in Connecticut as the youngest of five brothers and sisters.
 All of his other siblings were much older than him except for his brother Ken, who was only six years older.
 Chase had a close relationship with Ken, who like him was also gay, and Chase was deeply affected when his brother died of AIDS at the age of 37.

 Chase's family moved when he was young to San Jose, California, where he grew up.
-He earned his undergraduate degree from the University of California at Santa Cruz in 1980 and received a graduate degree in creative writing from the City College of New York in 1987.
+He earned his undergraduate degree from the University of California, Santa Cruz in 1980 and received a graduate degree in creative writing from the City College of New York in 1987.
 In the 1980s he worked in public relations at Newsweek.

 Chase currently lives in Brooklyn.
 He's worked as a visiting writer at Bowling Green State University, where he instructed courses in creative writing for the English Department, and as a visiting writer and professor of English at Wesleyan University.